-Try supplementing your diet with probiotic rich foods such as unpasteurised miso, live cultured pickles, tempeh, unsweetened kefir and yogurt, as well as kombucha teas and algae which can be picked up from local health food stores.
+Try supplementing your diet with probiotic-rich foods such as unpasteurised miso, live-cultured pickles, tempeh, unsweetened kefir and yoghurt, as well as kombucha teas and algae which can be picked up from local health food stores.

 The cleanse kills off all the good bacteria so you need to restore with probiotics after the procedure.